 The XSG4NA range of infotainment systems come with an on-board Navigation program.
-This Navigation program is preloaded to the internal memory of the XSG4NA Product.
+This Navigation program is pre-loaded to the internal memory of the XSG4NA product.
 In order to provide the best possible user experience, the XSG4NA comes with a range of Connected Services to make the usage of the product as easy as possible.
-These Connected Services are:

-Note from Newmar: to use any of the connected services the user must have the xite system connected to the internet via an active connection.
+To use any of the connected services, the user must have the Xite system connected to the internet via an active connection.